Simulation Limitations of Affine Cellular Automata: Defining Simulation of Cellular Automata

 We start by defining a function $\widetilde{g}$ which can be seen as an intermediate step between a CA's local map $g$ (with inputs of fixed length $2r+1$) and its global map $G$ (acting on infinite sequences).

-\begin{defn} (Unravelling a local function) Let $T$ be a finite set and $g: T^{2r+1} \rightarrow T$ a function.
+\begin{defn}[Unravelling a local function] Let $T$ be a finite set and $g: T^{2r+1} \rightarrow T$ a function.
 We extend $g$ to a mapping $\widetilde{g}: \bigcup_{k=2r+1}^\infty T^k \rightarrow \bigcup_{k=1}^\infty T^k$ defined as: for any $u_1 \cdots u_k \in T^k$, $k \geq 2r+1$.
 By $\widetilde{g}^n$ we simply mean the composition $\widetilde{g}^n = \underbrace{\widetilde{g} \circ \widetilde{g} \circ \cdots \circ \widetilde{g}}_{n \times}.$ Each application of $\widetilde{g}$ shortens the input sequence by $2r$.
 Therefore, the $n$-th iteration shortens the input by $2nr$ and $\widetilde{g}^n$ can be seen as a $(2nr{+}1)\text{-ary function}$ function into $T$, formally $\restr{\widetilde{g}^n}{T^{2nr+1}}: T^{2nr+1} \rightarrow T$.
 This is illustrated in Figure \ref{fig:ftilde}. \end{defn}

 It is straightforward to verify that the iterated CA $\left(T^\Z, G^n\right)$ has the local algebra $\left(T, \restr{\widetilde{g}^n}{T^{2nr+1}}\right)_{nr}$ with type $2nr+1$.
 Its type is different from $(T, g)_r$ whenever $n>1$.
-Our goal is to introduce a simulation relation between two automata via the notions of automata quotients, sub-automata, finite products, and iterative powers.
-Therefore, we need all operators to preserve the type of the CAs' local algebras.
-For iterative powers, this can be achieved by ``grouping together sequences of $n$ consecutive states''.
+Our goal is to introduce a simulation relation between two automata via the notions of automata quotients, sub-automata, finite products, and iterative powers. \chng{Since the operators of sub-automata, quotients and finite products already preserve algebra types, it is natural to require this also from the iterative powers.} For them, this can be achieved by ``grouping together sequences of $n$ consecutive states''.
 This is formally defined below.

 \begin{defn} Let $\B = (T^\Z, G)$ be a CA with local algebra $\BB = (T, g)_r$ and let $n \in \N$.
-We define the \emph{unpacking map} $o_n: (T^n)^\Z \rightarrow T^\Z$ for any configuration $c \in (T^n)^\Z$ and any $j \in \Z$, $j = nq + r$, $r<n$, as $\left(o_n\left(c\right)\right)_j = (c_q)_r$. \end{defn} This is illustrated in Figure \ref{fig:unpacking_map}.
+We define the \emph{unpacking map} $o_n: (T^n)^\Z \rightarrow T^\Z$ for any configuration $c \in (T^n)^\Z$ and any $j \in \Z$, \chng{$j = nq + s$, $0 \leq s<n$}, as $\big(o_n(c)\big)_j = (c_q)_s$. \end{defn} This is illustrated in Figure \ref{fig:unpacking_map}.

 \begin{defn} Let $\B = (T^\Z, G)$ be a CA with local algebra $\BB = (T, g)_r$ and let $n \in \N$.
 We define the global map $G^{[n]}:\left(T^n\right)^\Z \rightarrow (T^n)^\Z$ as $G^{[n]} = o_n^{-1} \circ G^n \circ o_n$.
 This yields a new dynamical system $\left((T^n)^\Z, G^{[n]}\right)$.
 Further, we define the function $g^{[n]}: \underbrace{T^n \times \cdots \times T^n}_{(2r+1) \times} \rightarrow T^n$ as: